replikativ/geheimnis/README.md

 ## License

-Copyright © 2016-2017 Christian Weilbach
+Copyright © 2016-2017 Christian Weilbach, Konrad Kühne

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.